openresty/lua-nginx-module/README.markdown

 If any request body data has been pre-read into the Nginx core request header buffer, the resulting cosocket object will take care of this to avoid potential data loss resulting from such pre-reading.

+Chunked request bodies are not yet supported in this API.

 This function was first introduced in the `v0.5.0rc1` release.

 ngx.exec